mensbeam/Arsse/docs/en/030_Supported_Protocols/005_Miniflux.md

 # Differences

+- Various error messages differ due to significant implementation differences
 - Only the URL should be considered reliable in feed discovery results
+- The "All" category is treated specially (see below for details)
+- Category names consisting only of whitespace are rejected along with the empty string

+# Special handling of the "All" category

+Nextcloud News' root folder and Tiny Tiny RSS' "Uncategorized" catgory are mapped to Miniflux's initial "All" category.
+This Miniflux category can be renamed, but it cannot be deleted.
+Attempting to do so will delete the child feeds it contains, but not the category itself.

-# Interaction with nested folders
+# Interaction with nested categories

-Tiny Tiny RSS is unique in allowing newsfeeds to be grouped into folders nested to arbitrary depth.
-When newsfeeds are placed into nested folders, they simply appear in the top-level folder when accessed via the Miniflux protocol.
+Tiny Tiny RSS is unique in allowing newsfeeds to be grouped into categories nested to arbitrary depth.
+When newsfeeds are placed into nested categories, they simply appear in the top-level category when accessed via the Miniflux protocol.
 This does not affect OPML exports, where full nesting is preserved.